zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 Example: Offloading Work to the Microkernel Server Fiber
 ========================================================

-This code shows how the currently executing task can perform critical section processing by offloading it to the microkernel server.
+This code shows how the currently-executing task can perform critical section processing by offloading it to the microkernel server.
 Since the critical section function is being executed by a fiber, once the function begins executing it cannot be interrupted by any other fiber or task that wants